JohnnyBlocks/JBs-Lab-Development/_posts/reviews/2023-01-17-red-dead-redemption-2.md

 - Change 'Scaling Filter' to FSR.
 - Select a value for FSR Sharpness.
 (I'm using 5 for RDR2)

+As I said above, I prefer the visual differences the system FSR gives over the FSR implementation in the game itself.
+The tradeoff is a couple of FPS, but I feel FSR 2.0 looks a tad bit muddy in comparison.

 **In Game Settings**: The actual 'In Game' settings of RDR2

 I'm no expert but I went for a higher fidelity choice, you could prob go all medium settings for some extra frames but then you don't get all the rainbows in the mist and the extra pretty stuff.